-- 57. The allegations in the preceding paragraphs are incorporated herein by reference. - 58.
+- 67. The allegations in the preceding paragraphs are incorporated herein by reference. - 68.
 "When the government distributes burdens or benefits on the basis of individual racial classifications, that action is reviewed under strict scrutiny."
 Parents Involved in Cty.
 Schs. v.
 Seattle Sch.
 Dist.
 No. 1, 551 U.S. 701, 719 (2007); see also Adarand Constructors v.
-Pena, 515 U.S. 200, 224 (1995) ("[A]ny person, of whatever race, has the right to demand that any governmental actor subject to the Constitution justify any racial classification subjecting that person to unequal treatment under the strictest judicial scrutiny"). - 59.
+Pena, 515 U.S. 200, 224 (1995) ("[A]ny person, of whatever race, has the right to demand that any governmental actor subject to the Constitution justify any racial classification subjecting that person to unequal treatment under the strictest judicial scrutiny"). - 69.
 Even where a policy is formally race-neutral, it can still be shown to be discriminatory where its historical context, legislative history, and implementation show it was adopted with a race-discriminatory motive.
 Vill. of Arlington Heights v.
 Metro.
 Hous.
 Dev.
-Corp., 429 U.S. 252, 267 (1977).
+Corp., 429 U.S. 252, 267 (1977). - 70. "[D]iscrimination in favor of one race is necessarily discrimination against members of another race."
+La.
+Associated Gen. Contractors v.
+State ex rel.